Anastasia-Labs/smart-handles-offchain/README.md

 ### Routing and Advanced Reclaim

-Before going over the configs themself, let's look at some other common
+Before going over the configs themselves, let's look at some other common
 interfaces:

 #### Simple & Advanced Output Datum Makers